MohishPadave/Dynamic-Data-Table-Manager/README.md

 npm run build
 ```

-2. Deploy the `out` folder to Netlify
+2. Deploy the `.next` folder to Netlify

 ### Deploy to Other Platforms

-The app is a standard Next.js application and can be deployed to any platform that supports Node.js.
+The app is a standard Next.js 14 application and can be deployed to any platform that supports Node.js 18+.

 ## 🤝 Contributing